Chapter 28 BWV 91 Gelobet seist du, Jesu Christ

 Oboes, opening bars.

 Much of the movement will be dominated by these scales, interspersed with the three-note figure of joy------ both ideas, according to Schweitzer, expressing elation, exultation and euphoria and, additionally, suggesting the multitudes of angels.
 The horns carry the semi-quavers along from the fifth bar, thereby adding an additional element of pageantry.
-And when the instrument groups are temporarily relieved of their bustling duties, they accompany, either with block staccato chords or with arpeggio patterns that exploit a motive constructed essentially of two or three repeated notes, the genesis of which lies in the first three notes of the chorale melody.
+And when the instrument groups are temporarily relieved of their bustling duties, they accompany the choir, either with block staccato chords or with arpeggio patterns that exploit a motive constructed essentially of two or three repeated notes, the genesis of which lies in the first three notes of the chorale melody.

 The sopranos carry the cantus firmus and the other three voices support by continuing the semi-quaver scales beneath them; but not in two of the five phrases.
 The third reminds us of the truth of the Virgin birth and here the lower voices revert to an imitative quaver idea designed to emphasise this simple truth.
 It is still a matter for joy of course, and the strings and oboes continue to propel the exultant energy forward.
 But the voices, just for this moment, and again for similar reasons in the final ‘Kyrie’ phrase, have become more declamatory.